Man looking at the views from Yosemite Point.

 ⚠️ Check the current conditions and weather forecast before visiting.

-Sideview of Nevada Fall from the John Muir Trail in Yosemite.
+Sideview of Nevada Fall from the Mist Trail at its peak flow in Yosemite.

 Nevada Fall